omerfarukdinc/dynamicthermalimaging/README.md

 # dynamicthermalimaging
 This study presents an artificial intelligence algorithm to classify the heterogeneity and homogeneity of ex vivo mouse liver tumor phantom using dynamic thermal imaging.
+In the FWHM.py file can calculate Full width half maximum of thermal image.